Cybersecurity

 Our approach1

-Following the merger with BHP petroleum’s business, we have established a United States cyber hub and a global response capability.
-We continue to prioritise the safety and security of our people, assets, reputation and brand in all of our locations.
+Woodside’s global response capability continues to develop and mature to provide appropriate response capability across all our assets.
+We prioritise the safety and security of our people, assets, reputation and brand in all of our locations.

-Woodside responded to an increase in cyber related events in 2023.
-We reported six2 events to the Australian Cyber Security Centre (ACSC) in 2023, including one eligible disclosure to the Office of the Australian Information Commissioner (OIAC) relating to the breach of a third party supplier.
+Woodside responded to an increase in cyber related events in 2024.
+We reported eight3 events to the Australian Cyber Security Centre (ACSC) in 2024, including a zero day vulnerability related to our firewall provider and four significant phishing campaigns.

 The reports provided to the ACSC were voluntary and the events did not result in any material business impact.